 The Paterson Paintings

-This is not a project I came to with initial enthusiasm.
-I didn't want to spend a year or two paintinng Paterson, NJ, but was lured into it, gently and persistently, by my friend, Bob Demarest.
-Bob grew up there long ago, when the city was vital and filled with industry.
-He had a deep desire to revisit it, to find what he might.
+This wasn't a project I came to with initial enthusiasm.
+I didn't want to spend a year or two painting Paterson, NJ, but was lured into it, gently and persistently, by my friend, Bob Demarest.
+He grew up there long ago, when the city was vital and filled with industry.
+Now he had a deep desire to revisit it, to find what he might.

 My dear, dear friend needed a sidekick, a painting buddy, and sometimes a driver.
-Together, we shared how he came to be who he is.
 That he wanted to share his journey with me is one of the finest compliments of my life.

 I found my own fascination.
-In a downtown long forlorn, amidst the derelict factories and mills, there is rebirth.
-I encountered dignity and curiosity.
-When I set up and painted, I had conversations all day with kind, interested folks.
+In a long forlorn downtown, amidst derelict factories and mills, I encountered dignity, curiosity and rebirth.
+When I set up and painted, I had conversations with kind, interested folks.
 Many returned later to see how I had progressed.
-I didn't expect that, but Paterson is full of surprises.
-The second largest waterfall in the east is right in the middle of it, and is at the heart of one of our nation's newest National Parks!
+I hadn't expected that, but Paterson is full of surprises.
+The second largest waterfall in the east is right in the middle of it, and is at the heart of a National Historic Park!
 It's easy to see why.
-What is easily overlooked - unless you spend real time there - is that visual poetry is everywhere.
-Some of my best (and hardest) work came looking sideways at a place I didn't want to portray.
+What's just as easily overlooked is that visual poetry is everywhere.
+Some of my best work came from learning to finally see the place I didn't want to portray.
 Thank you Bob!